Frequently asked questions

 Will the shops in the city center be open during the Vierdaagsefeesten?

 Yes, the shops will be open daily, even on Sunday.
-The only day the shops will be closed is on Friday July 19, due to the arrival of the marchers.
-Go to intonijmegen.nl to find the opening hours of your favorite shops.
+The only day the shops will be closed is on Friday, due to the finish of the 4Days March.
+Visit intonijmegen.nl to find the opening hours of your favorite shops.

 General opening hours: